 You can find your account SID and auth token in your console.

-This guide shows the 3 steps to completing a basic verification.
+This guide shows the 3 steps to completing a basic one-time passcode (OTP) verification.
 Follow the links for more documentation on advanced features such as service configuration, custom codes, rate limiting, PSD2 compliance, and more.

 Create a Service in one of two ways: